• Skip to main content

 • Set aside until ready to use.

 Salsa verde uses cooked tomatillos.
-Here, the tomatillos are not cooked.
+Here, the tomatillos are NOT cooked.
 They cook when added to the pot.

 In a pinch, it can be ok to use salsa verde.
-However, there are a few things you have to consider:
+However, you’ll need to taste for salt after the tomatillo salsa has been added.
+If too salty, add water.

-Green Tomatillo sauce in pot
+Green Tomatillo cooking sauce in pot.

 • Next add the tomatillo sauce from the blender.